 My journey began in January 2001.
 I was no longer Los Angeles County District Attorney.
 A month earlier, I had been the county's chief law enforcement officer, now I was moving on but unsure of the direction.
 Life takes interesting detours when you least expect it.

-With the assistance of the Conrad N. Hilton Foundation, I returned to West Africa four more times to photograph and subsequently published the book, "Water Is Key: A Better Future for Africa."
+After that first trip, I returned to West Africa four more times to photograph and subsequently published the book, "Water Is Key: A Better Future for Africa."
 My idea was to use it to make people in the developed world aware of both the consequences of unsafe water and the life changes that come when a well is drilled deep into the ground.

-Another encounter stenciled in my brain the importance of providing villagers with a borehole well in or near their village.
 In a meeting with Mali's President, Amadou Touré, he told me: "I cannot tell you how important your work is, not just to me, but to my people.
 If I had the money, the first thing I would do is make sure every village in Mali had a sustainable supply of safe water.
 With safe water, everything good follows."

 After the book was published, I started speaking to community groups hoping to motivate them to take action.
 In February, 2008, I spoke to a group of women who decided to help.
 They named their organization, "Water Is Key," after my book and started fundraising.
 In 2009, I joined forces with them and in 2010 we formed a 501(c)(3) with a new name, Wells Bring Hope.